Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ### Regional Plans and Consenting Limits

-Plans are the primary mechanism for setting limits on how much of a resource can be allocated within a region.
-These limits are set by the council with the aim of ensuring that resources are used sustainably.
-Consents are the mechanism for allocating resources to a specific user limited by what is in the plan.
+Plans are the primary mechanism for setting sustainable limits on natural resource use.
+Consents are the how these resources are allocated for use according to these planned limits.

-The combination of plans and consents can be combined with environmental observations to determine how effective the plan is at delivering on sustainability goals.
-This can be used to help the future planning process by providing evidence of how effective the plan is.
+Combining data on these Plans and Consents with environmental observations helps determine how effective a Plan is at delivering on sustainability goals, and provides evidence to improve future planning efforts.

 ### Geospatial Context Data